Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Conclusions and future work

 \subsection{Case study}

-We have applied our methodology to the problem of quantifying the causal influence of conflict on forest loss in Colombia.
-Conflict events are predictive of exceedances in forest loss, but we find no evidence of a causal relation when analyzing this problem on country level: once all (time-invariant) confounders are adjusted for, there is a negative but insignificant correlation between conflict and forest loss.
+We have applied our methodology to the problem of conflict and forest loss in Colombia.
+Conflicts are predictive of exceedances in forest loss, but we find no evidence of a causal relation when analyzing this problem on country level: once all (time-invariant) confounders are adjusted for, there is a negative but insignificant correlation between conflict and forest loss.
 Our analysis on department level suggests that this non-finding could be due to locally varying effects of opposite directionality, which would approximately cancel out in our final estimate.
-In most departments, we find negative (mostly insignificant) effect of conflict on forest loss, although we also identify a few departments where conflict seems to increase forest loss.
-The overall negative influence of conflict on forest loss estimated by our method is in line with the observation that in the final phase of the peace process, which stopped many of the existing conflicts, the total forest loss in Colombia has increased.
+In most departments, we find negative (mostly insignificant) effects, although we also identify a few departments where conflict seems to increase forest loss.
+It would be interesting to further explore these differences in causal dependence, e.g., by adjusting for socio-political factors.
+The overall negative influence of conflict on forest loss estimated by our method is in line with the observation that during the final phase of the peace process, which stopped many of the existing conflicts, the total forest loss in Colombia has increased.
 However, these results should be interpreted with caution.
 Overall, we find that, once all time-invariant confounders are adjusted for, conflicts have only weak explanatory power for predicting forest loss, and the potential causal effect is therefore likely to be small, compared to other drivers of forest loss.
-The chain of events which link the occurrence of an armed conflict with the clearing of local forests is rather complex, and we hope that future research will be able to shed further light on the underlying causal relationship.
+Further, our results rely on the assumption that all latent confounders are time-invariant, which, in practice, can only be expected to hold approximately.
+In Appendix~\ref{sec:timevar_conf_sim}, we explore how our estimator is affected by temporal variation in the latent confounders.